The Center for American Music Preservation (CAMP) was established to help preserve historical American music

 by providing information about it so it will survive into the future.
 It has been a web resource since 1998.

-Though it does not provide information in all areas of American music, it remains an extensive resource
+Though it does not provide information in all areas of American music, it remains an extensive resource.

-for topics in the five main areas listed at the top right of this page.
+Refer to the five main areas listed at the top right of this page.

-The information and recordings available from the CAMP can be of use to you in your teaching or for your research when writing a book or article.
+The information and recordings available from the CAMP can be of use to you in your performance, teaching or for your research when writing a book or article.

 The CAMP needs your support